On distinct perpendicular bisectors and pinned distances in finite fields: Preliminaries

-The expander mixing lemma is a standard result in spectral graph theory \cite{mixing}.
-In this section, we record a weighted variant of the expander mixing lemma that we use in Sections \ref{sec:bisectors} and \ref{sec:pinnedDistances}.
+Here, we recall some simple facts we need from linear algebra.
+The main tool we use in our arguments is the Expander Mixing Lemma, a standard result in spectral graph theory \cite{mixing}.
+In fact we need a weighted variant of the lemma for the results coming in Sections \ref{sec:bisectors} and \ref{sec:pinnedDistances}.

 Suppose $G$ is a $\delta$-regular graph, meaning each vertex in $G$ is adjacent to $\delta$ other vertices.
 If $A$ is the adjacency matrix of $G$, note that the largest eigenvalue of $A$ is $\delta$; the eigenvector corresponding to this eigenvalue is the all-$1$s vector.
 We let $L^2(V)$ be the set of complex valued functions on the vertex set $V$ endowed with the inner product and norm The matrix $A$ acts on $L^2(V)$ by the formula Finally, we let $\EE$ denote the expectation: